 Look for systems with large-diameter, mandrel-bent pipes to see the most impressive gains.
 Cat-back systems also feature straight-flow mufflers to further contribute to the freedom of airflow through the exhausts for even more power.

-6. PERFORMANCE CHIPS AND PROGRAMMERS
+6. COMPARE PERFORMANCE CHIPS AND PROGRAMMERS

-7. FORCED INDUCTION (SUPERCHARGERS AND TURBOCHARGERS)
+7. SAY HELLO TO FORCED INDUCTION (SUPERCHARGERS AND TURBOCHARGERS)

-AutoAnything has everything you need and more to beef up your horsepower and torque to get your vehicle up to speed.
 So, start small or go big.
 Or start small, then go big — the choice is yours!